 Currently, certain home buyers can access a stamp duty concession when purchasing off-the-plan, generally referred to as the ‘off-the-plan duty concession’.
 The concession allows construction costs to be deducted from the sale price when calculating the stamp duty payable, which can result in significant stamp duty savings.

-However, the existing off-the-plan duty concession is currently only available to first home buyers and owner-occupiers where the reduced property value (or off-the-plan dutiable value) following the deduction of construction costs incurred after the contract date calculated under fixed percentage method or an alternative method is under $750,000 (for first home buyers) and $550,000 (for other home buyers).
+However, the existing off-the-plan duty concession is currently only available to first home buyers and owner-occupiers where the reduced property value (or off-the-plan dutiable value) following the deduction of construction costs incurred after the contract date calculated under a fixed percentage method or an alternative method is under $750,000 (for first home buyers) and $550,000 (for other home buyers).

 It means that many purchasers miss out on being able to access the existing off-the-plan duty concession where the off-the-plan dutiable value is in excess of the above thresholds, including where purchasers enter into contracts later during the construction phase of the development.
 Further, the existing concession is not available to investors, companies or trusts.